-Part of the RADECS 2017 attendees (Image Credit: CERN)
+Participants to RADECS 2017 (Image Credit: CERN)

 The organization of the RADECS conference reflects CERN’s commitment and involvement in the radiation effects community.
 Systems developed for the accelerator sector (e.g. power converters, quench protection system, a.o.) and based mostly on Commercial-Off-The-Shelf (COTS) components as opposed to radiation hardened designs must be qualified for their operation in the complex radiation environment present in an accelerator.
 The Radiation to Electronics (R2E) project’s R&D and qualification activities across the different equipment groups at CERN ensure that the impact of radiation induced failures is within the acceptable margins for the LHC operation.
 CERN benefits from the know-how of decades of experience in the radiation effects community, and also provides essential input in terms of progress in radiation test facilities, monitoring, and design & qualification approaches.